Welcome to today's edition of the Rush 24-7 podcast.

 And the source is this guy named Mook, who runs a Hillary campaign.

-That's the last name of Hillary's campaign guy.
+The headline, MOOC, that's the last name of Hillary's campaign guy.

 Mook warns of defeat in Ohio, Illinois, and Missouri by Bernie Sanders.

-That's my printer back there, as somebody thinks I should be saying something I haven't said yet.
+That's my printer back there as somebody thinks I should be saying something I haven't said yet.

-Certainly what happens.
+It's generally what happens.

-You see what it is.
+You see what it is?

 Oh, it's a new soundbite from the Cookster.

-Uh it's it's it's uh just happened on CNN.
+It just happened on CNN.

 Rubio Communications Director says that Rubio supporters should vote Kasich in Ohio.